Shopko: Chapter 11 and liquidation

 On February 7, 2019, Shopko confirmed the closure of 251 stores or 70 percent of its locations closing in phases between March 2, 2019 and May 12, 2019.
 The list included 77 Shopko stores, 165 Hometown Values stores, both the 2 standalone pharmacies, and all 7 Express stores.
 Shopko will exit the states of California, Colorado, Indiana, Kansas, Kentucky, Nevada, New Mexico, Ohio, Oklahoma, Oregon, Texas, Utah, and Washington.

-On March 18, 2019, Shopko announced the closure of all remaining stores, due to a buyer not being found for the chain.
+On March 18, 2019, Shopko announced the closure of all remaining stores, after being unable to find a buyer for the chain.
 Liquidation sales ran through the summer.